KevGildea/KevGildea.github.io/_posts/ROM-forward-kinematics.md

   <img src="/assets/images/ROM-forward-kinematics/fig12.png" width="1200">
 </p>

 There is a trade-off between the step size taken in computing the Euler axis-angle solution space (which negatively affects compute time, and positively effects accuracy), and the 'closeness' tolerance required to accept a rotation matrix as a 2DOF rotation (higher tolerance results in better identification of solutions).
-For context, a tolerance of 1e-3 for a<sub>32</sub> corresponds to a tolerance of 0.057 degrees between the z axis in e<sup>2</sup> and the y axis e<sup>1</sup>, i.e. a high degree of accuracy.

 | | a<sub>32</sub> tol: 1e-3           | a<sub>32</sub> tol: 1e-4           |  a<sub>32</sub> tol: 1e-5   |
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: